Netflix/dgs/docs/getting-started.md

 ```

 ## Adding the DGS Framework Dependency
-If you would like to still choose the usual DGS Framework, continue reading this section for details on the setup.
+If you would like to still choose the non-spring graphql starter of DGS Framework, continue reading this section for details on the setup.

 Add the platform dependencies to your Gradle or Maven configuration.
 The `com.netflix.graphql.dgs:graphql-dgs-platform-dependencies` dependency is a [platform/BOM dependency](https://netflix.github.io/dgs/advanced/platform-bom/), which aligns the versions of the individual modules and transitive dependencies of the framework.